Kulinerin-Bangkit-Team-2024/Machine-Learning/README.md

 1. Research machine learning models suitable for food recognition tasks.
 2. Collect and preprocess the dataset of traditional Indonesian dishes.
 3. Split the dataset into training (80%) and validation (20%) sets.
-4. Build a machine learning model using CNN with MaxPooling2D as the base architecture.
-5. Train the model with the preprocessed dataset.
+4. Train the model with the preprocessed dataset.
-6. Evaluate the model’s performance using validation data.
+5. Evaluate the model’s performance using validation data.
-7. Test the model with unseen images to measure its real-world performance.
+6. Test the model with unseen images to measure its real-world performance.
-8. Deploy the model using FastAPI for easy integration with web or mobile applications.
+7. Deploy the model using Flask for easy integration with web or mobile applications.

 ## Results
 The model achieved an impressive test accuracy of **99%** on the dataset.
 Below are the accuracy and loss graphs during training and validation: